ericleasemorgan/reader-sentences/README.md

 Aparently Penelope is admireable and has an excellent nature, and if you read closely Ulysses calls Penelope "wife":

+> Not that your wife, Ulysses, is likely to murder you, for Penelope is a very admirable woman, and has an excellent nature.  " Penelope was moved still more deeply as she heard the indisputable proofs that Ulysses laid before her; and when she had again found relief in tears she said to him," Stranger, I was already disposed to pity you, but henceforth you shall be honoured and made welcome in my house.
+PENELOPE EVENTUALLY RECOGNISES HER HUSBAND—EARLY IN THE MORNING ULYSSES, TELEMACHUS, EUMAEUS, AND PHILOETIUS LEAVE THE TOWN.
+On this, Ulysses rose from his comfortable bed and said to Penelope," Wife, we have both of us had our full share of troubles, you, here, in lamenting my absence, and I in being prevented from getting home though I was longing all the time to do so.

 Jump ahead and get a lot of context, reformat the results, and summarize:

 	./bin/search.sh author-homer-gutenberg 'ulysses penelope' 32